 Ooh!!
-These pumps are turbine driven that means these are critical pumps.
-Normally turbine driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.
+These pumps are turbine driven, which means they are critical pumps.
+Normally turbine-driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.

-Here we have two basket strainers one on the suction side and other on the pump discharge side, and we also have a heat exchanger to maintain the temperature of fuel oil.
+Here we have two basket strainers, one on the suction side and another on the pump discharge side, and we also have a heat exchanger to maintain the temperature of fuel oil.

-The suction strainer will protect pump impeller from any foreign object that can damage the pump and discharge strainer will ensure clean supply to user units.
+The suction strainer will protect the pump impeller from any foreign object that can damage the pump, and the discharge strainer will ensure a clean supply to user units.

 You can see the temperature control loop also.

 Here, you can see the battery limits of ISBL and OSBL.
-Fuel oil is supplied to various ISBL unit’s furnaces.
-On ISBL side you can see that one pressure control valve is given which ensure constant pressure in the Fuel Oil loop.
+Fuel oil is supplied to various ISBL units’ furnaces.
+On the ISBL side, you can see that one pressure control valve is given, which ensures constant pressure in the Fuel Oil loop.

 Now let’s look at the stream table.
-Lots of process parameters such as pressure, temperature, flow rate, and other details are given in this table.
+This table gives many process parameters such as pressure, temperature, flow rate, and other details.
 Have a look at it.